vyos/vyos-documentation/docs/configuration/protocols/mpls.rst

 the discovery transport address, but for VyOS MPLS LDP to work both parameters must be explicitly set in the configuration.

 Another thing to keep in mind with LDP is that much like BGP, it is a protocol that runs on top of TCP.
 It however does not have an ability to do something like a refresh capability like BGPs route refresh capability.
 Therefore one might have to reset the neighbor for a capability change or a configuration change to work.

 Configuration Options
 =====================

 .. cfgcmd:: set protocols mpls ldp interface <interface>

   Use this command to enable LDP, and enable MPLS processing on the interface you define.

 .. cfgcmd:: set protocols mpls ldp router-id <address>

   Use this command to configure the IP address used as the LDP router-id of the local device.

-.. cfgcmd:: set protocols mpls ldp discovery transport-ipv4-address <IPv4 address>
+.. cfgcmd:: set protocols mpls ldp discovery transport-ipv4-address <address>
-.. cfgcmd:: set protocols mpls ldp discovery transport-ipv6-address <IPv6 address>
+.. cfgcmd:: set protocols mpls ldp discovery transport-ipv6-address <address>

   Use this command to set the IPv4 or IPv6 transport-address used by LDP.